cstahoviak/leetcode-dsa/docs/arrays_and_strings.md

 Building a prefix sum is a form of pre-processing.
 Pre-processing is a useful strategy in a variety of problems where we store pre-computed data in a data structure before running the main logic of our algorithm.
 While it takes some time to pre-process, it's an investment that will save us a huge amount of time during the main parts of the algorithm.

 ## More Common Patterns

+### $O(n)$ String Building
+We mentioned earlier that in most languages, strings are immutable.
+This means concatenating a single character to a string is an $O(n)$ operation.
+If you have a string that is 1 million characters long, and you want to add one more character, all 1 million characters need to be copied over to another string.

+Many problems will ask you to return a string, and usually, this string will be built during the algorithm.
+Let's say the final string is of length `n` and we build it one character at a time with concatenation.
+What would the time complexity be?
+The operations needed at each step would be `1 + 2 + 3 + ... + n`.
+This is the partial sum of this series, which leads to $O(n^2)$ operations.

+Simple concatenation will result in an $O(n^2)$ time complexity if you are using a language where strings are immutable.
+There are better ways to build strings in just $O(n)$ time.